whitneyburton/portfolios/students/1708-front/thomas-laird/TL-M1-Portfolio.markdown

 ## B: Individual Work & Projects

 The individual projects for Mod 1 were Number Guesser at the start of the mod followed by the three static compositions.
-I believe that these projects provided an opportunity for personal growth over the course of the module and also to take full ownership of both the deficiencies and successes of any given project.
+I believe that these projects provided an opportunity to achieve personal growth over the course of the module by taking full ownership of both the deficiencies and successes of any given project.

 #### Number Guesser